 Small Cell facilities are low-powered antennas that provide cellular and data coverage to smaller geographic areas, supplementing the larger cellular network and improving service for wireless customers.

 The City of Austin has adopted Administrative Rule #R161-17.02, effective November 10, 2017.
-This rule sets forth processes, terms and conditions for requesting and permitting the use of City public right of way and city-owned traffic signal and utility poles in the City right of way for small cell installations.
-This rule also sets forth design parameters, limits, and standards that include aesthetic and concealment requirements for network nodes, node support pole, and transport facilities intended to be placed in the City's right of way under Chapter 284.
-Click here to review the Chapter 284 document.
+This rule sets forth processes, terms, and conditions for requesting and permitting the use of City public right of way and city-owned traffic signals and utility poles in the City right of way for small cell installations.
+This rule also sets forth design parameters, limits, and standards, including aesthetic and concealment requirements for network nodes, node support poles, and transport facilities intended to be placed in the City's right of way under Chapter 284.

 The installation of wireless telecommunications, otherwise referred to as Small Cell, infrastructure in Austin is regulated by the City of Austin's Transportation Criteria Manual (Section 12) and the amendment of Texas State law to include Chapter 284 of Local Government Code.
 Small Cell facilities are typically comprised of network nodes, antennas, associated wireless equipment, and transport facilities.
 The City's Small Cell application process was designed to facilitate the installation of small cell facilities within the public rights-of-way.
 The application process and guiding regulations set design parameters, limits, and standards for such facilities.